Office Phone: (202) 529-5378

 - “The North Newton Women’s International League for Peace and Freedom: Educating for Peace,” Mennonite Life, vol. 40, December, 1985.

 - Invited Paper, A Women’s History of the Cheyenne Mennonite Mission.
 Cheyenne, Arapaho, Mennonite: Journey from Darlington.
-Clinton, OK.
+Clinton, Okla.
 April, 2006.